hashicorp/vault/website/source/docs/audit/file.html.md

 ## Log File Rotation

-To properly rotate Vault File Audit Device log files, it is important that you configure your log rotation software to send the `vault` process a signal hang up / `SIGHUP` after each rotation of the log file.
+To properly rotate Vault File Audit Device log files on BSD, Darwin, or Linux-based Vault servers, it is important that you configure your log rotation software to send the `vault` process a signal hang up / `SIGHUP` after each rotation of the log file.